 Still, the idea of playing for third sparks mixed feelings among players and coaches, with some questioning its value once pride and morale are the only stakes left.
 That tension between tradition and modern tournament demands adds another subplot to AFCON’s dramatic climax.

-The AFCON 2025 semifinals are now set, shaping up as some of the most talked-about clashes in recent editions.
-On January 14, 2026, Senegal will face Egypt in what promises to be a tactical and physical duel, while Nigeria takes on hosts Morocco in a high-stakes tie that could have the atmosphere of a final itself.
+The AFCON 2025 final is now set, shaping up as some of the most talked-about clashes in recent editions.
+On January 18, 2026, Senegal will face Morocco in what promises to be a tactical and physical duel.

-With the final looming on January 18, the losers of these semifinal matches aren’t done yet.
-A third-place playoff is on the schedule for January 17, pitting the two teams knocked out in the semifinals against each other — a final chance for pride and a podium finish before the curtain falls on AFCON 2025.
+A day before the final, the losers of the semifinal matches will face off with bronze at stake.
+Egypt and Nigeria will clash in the third-place match on January 17 at 11 AM (ET), pitting the two teams knocked out in the semifinals against each other — a final chance for pride and a podium finish before the curtain falls on AFCON 2025.